Adamant-im/adamant-notificationService/README.md

 - We do not use third party services to send notifications.
 Your tokens and addresses does not fly around the Internet.
 - It is technically impossible to read an actual message from transaction.
 And yes - because of this, it is impossible to send a notification with message preview.
 No.
 - Your device token is unique for each application on your device.
 We can't magically find your facebook page with your device token.
-- New device token generated each time you reinstall app, or just reenable notifications.
+- New device token generated each time you reinstall the app, or just reenable notifications.
 Yes, you can just disable notifications, and device token in our database becomes useless.
-The next time we try to send a push, Apple will tell us that the token is broken.
+Next time we try to send a push, Apple will tell us that the token is broken.
 That's all.
-- We do have plans to implement 'auto-renew-token' on client-side.
+- We do have plans to implement 'auto-renew-token' feature on client-side.
 Later.
 - Device tokens database will not be published.
 It's a "classic" centralised service, with open-source codebase and hidden production database.
 If you don't like this idea - you can use Adamant without "real" pushes, it's up to you.
 - We *may* change this later, if we find a better solution.